 The proportion of uninfested acorns is usually highest in years of greatest seed production.
 Scarlet oak acorns are a choice food for eastern gray squirrels, chipmunks, mice, wild turkey, deer, and birds, especially blue jays and red-headed woodpeckers.
 One-third to one-half of acorn losses have been attributed to removal by birds and squirrels while the acorns were still on the tree .

-There are about four hundred species in the oak genus (Quercus) worldwide.
-Oak trees are majestic beauties and symbols of strength in many cultures.
 The oak is the national tree of not only the United States, but of England and Germany as well.

 1. USDA, APHIS, "Phytophthora ramorum/Sudden Oak Death"